Everlasting Kingdom: Unraveling the Bible’s Secrets

 The majority of the people of ancient Israel may have been no wiser than the “nations who do not have the Torah”.
 (Law) Perhaps few of them will be in the first resurrection, but many are all still “in the game of life”, unless they disqualified themselves.
 An excellent example of this is found in Numbers:

-Numbers 16:2-3 ... rose up against Moses, with some of the Israelites, two hundred and fifty leaders of the congregation, elected by the congregation, men of renown.
-3 They gathered themselves together against Moses and against Aaron, and told them, “You take too much on yourself, seeing that everyone in the assembly is 'special', every one of them, and Yehovah is among them.
-So why are you elevating yourselves up above the assembly of Yehovah?”
+Numbers 16:2-3...and rose up against Moses with some two hundred and fifty leaders of the assembly of Israel, elected by the assembly, men of renown.
+3 They gathered themselves together against Moses and Aaron, and told them, “You take too much on yourself, since everyone in the assembly is 'chosen', every one of them, and Yehovah is among them.
+So why are you elevating yourselves up above the assembly of Yehovah?

 These men tried to take over Yehovah’s nation.
 They didn’t like the direction things were going and they complained:

-16:13 Isn’t it enough that you brought us out of a land flowing with milk and honey to have us die in the wilderness, but now you want to lord it over us?
+16:13 Isn’t it enough that you brought us out of Egypt, a land flowing with milk and honey to have us die in this wilderness, and now you want to lord it over us?

 They were jealous of the leaders of Yehovah’s people.
 They slandered Moses and Aaron while “seeking the priesthood” (v.10) for themselves.